Clifton893/100-days-of-code/log.md

 ## Log

+### January 31, 2022
+- No code, more urgent issues demanded time before and after work.

 ### Day 96: January 30, 2022
 - Create "snake food" by inheriting the Turtle class, and to randomly spawn on the screen after the snake touches it.